China’s milk market overview in 2020

-Soy milk was the best sell product in China, according to Euromonitor data, the annual compound sales growth of soy-milk products in the Chinese market was 9.3% from 2014 to 2018.
+Soy milk was the best seller product in China, according to Euromonitor data, the annual compound sales growth of soy-milk products in the Chinese market was 9.3% from 2014 to 2018.

-However, in recent years there has been growing awareness and adoption of plant-base milks amongst consumers in China.
-Besides soybean milk, there has been a growing demand for almond milk, peanut milk, coconut milk and walnut milk.
+However, in recent years there has been growing awareness and adoption of plant-based milk among consumers in China.
+Besides soybean milk, there has been a growing demand for almond milk, peanut milk, coconut milk, and walnut milk.